MatthewCYLau/python-django-api/README.md

 - To create a new user, once the app is running visit `http://localhost:8000/api/user/create/`

+- To get an auth token, make a POST request to `http://localhost:8000/api/user/token/` with valid user credentials

-- To retrieve user info with auth token, set Authorization header as `Token <auth token>` and make a GET request to `http://localhost:8000/api/user/token/`
+- To retrieve user info with valid auth token, set Authorization header as `Token <auth token>` and make a GET request to `http://localhost:8000/api/user/me/`

 ## Contributing